 The village where the majority of the anchor stones are found is

 The anchor stones were cut from the ark as the waters were

-receding.
-We will look at the anchor or drogue stones found in this
+recede.
+We will look at the sea anchor stones or drogue stones found in this

 village about 15 miles from the ark at the end of The Valley of Eight.